Of the many things we’ve experimented with, this one turned out to actually work: removing wallpaper with a heat gun.

 It was very beautifully done (I’m not being sarcastic) in that all the blue tiles matched the blue toilet and the blue stripes in the wallpaper background… it just wasn’t David’s and my taste.

 After procrastinating and taking down wallpaper for what seems like the past 7 months straight, we decided to tackle this room.
-Part of David’s attempt to unfreeze the pipes earlier this winter was using a heat gun to literally heat the copper pipes.
+Part of David’s attempt to earlier this winter was using a heat gun to literally heat the copper pipes.
 While he was researching that online, he found out you can use a heat gun to remove wallpaper, too!